Configuration Editor

 The Config Editor has a built-in JSON validation feature that checks your JSON against the application's internal schemas.
 Validation indicates that required properties are missing or not of the required format.

-The screenshot below demonstrates JSON validation arising from the following deliberate errors.
+The screenshot below demonstrates JSON validation arising from deliberately misspelling the type

 You can see how the validator has detected all of these errors, displaying appropriate warnings.